 Noise-Induced Hearing Loss

 Noise-induced hearing loss is a condition that causes deafness.
-Workers can develop this condition if they are routinely exposed to excessively loud noise.
+Workers can develop this condition if they suffer routine exposure to excessively loud noise.
 Working practices in an office may not put workers at risk of industrial deafness.
 However, workers may suffer noise-related hearing loss if they regularly visit an industrial plant or factory as part of their job.

 Carpal Tunnel Syndrome And Repetitive Strain Injury (RSI)